 Do you have resources in other formats?

 Most or our libraries present the resources in multiple file formats.
-Choose the format you require by clicking on the icon (formats include: Adobe Acrobat, Microsoft Word, Microsoft PowerPoint, Microsoft Excel and Macromedia Flash).
+Choose the format you require by clicking on the file name (formats include: Adobe Acrobat, Microsoft Word, Microsoft PowerPoint and Microsoft Excel).

 How long will it take?